edchelstephens/python-unittest/unittesting-with-python/NOTES.md

 > A dummy is not used
 > It's usually None, or an empty list, etc
 > You use a dummy when you're forced to pass an argument to the method or function under test, but that collaborator isn't used in the scenario you're testing.

+## Mock
+> Can fail the test if it's not called correctly

+## Spy
+> Can fail the test if it's not called correctly